 Unduplicated Participant Reach is the number of individuals who receive any SNAP-Ed programming (DE or PSE).
-The first contact with a SNAP-Ed participant is reach.
 An individual that participates in more than one SNAP-Ed intervention may be counted as unduplicated for the first contact for each intervention.